 What is Nord Stream 2 and how might the Ukraine crisis impact it?

+What is Nord Stream 2 and how might the Ukraine-Russia crisis impact it?

-Lucrative natural gas pipeline running between Russia and Germany could be blocked if Vladimir Putin invades western neighbour
+Lucrative natural gas pipeline running to Germany under Baltic Sea could be blocked if Vladimir Putin invades western neighbour

 Nord Stream 2 is a 745-mile pipeline stretching between Ust-Luga near western Russia’s border with Estonia and Greifswald in northeastern Germany, intended for the delivery of natural gas to central Europe via the Baltic Sea.